HenriqueBBrum/DINT/README.md

 To run DINT, follow the instructions in the section *Obtaining required software* in the [P4 tutorials Repository](https://github.com/p4lang/tutorials).

-After completing those steps, open the VM and clone this repo with the following command:
+After completing those steps, open the VM, **go to the \~/Documents folder** and clone this repo with the following command:

 ```
 git clone -b main --single-branch https://github.com/HenriqueBBrum/DINT.git